-Our incentive bonus plan focuses annual cash bonus opportunities and payouts, in part, on the achievement of specific, pre-established corporate performance objectives by Messrs.
+Our incentive bonus plan focuses annual cash bonus opportunities and payouts, in part, on the achievement of specific, preestablished corporate performance objectives by Messrs.
 Barton and Wyll.

 Minimum, Target and Maximum Bonus Amounts.
 Under the incentive bonus plan, 50% of Messrs.
-Barton and Wyll's annual bonus will be tied, in part, to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with threshold or lower performance representing a 0% payout level for each financial measure, target performance representing a 100% payout level for each financial measure and maximum or greater performance representing a 200% payout level for each financial measure).
+Barton and Wyll's annual bonus will be tied, in part, to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with threshold or lower performance representing a 0% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure.
 Fifty percent of Messrs.
 Barton and Wyll's annual bonus will continue to be determined in the discretion of the Compensation Committee based on the executive's individual performance and such other factors as the Compensation Committee deems appropriate.
 The payout levels to be determined for the 50% discretionary component of Messrs.
 Barton and Wyll's annual bonus will range between 0% and 100% of target.
 As a result, in no event will Messrs.
 Barton and Wyll receive an annual bonus payout in excess of 150% of their respective target bonus.